andykang2000-hub/F1-Tire-Compound-Classifier-2023-Bahrain-GP/README.md

 ### The Data Leak Problem — Why LapNumber Was Removed

 An initial model including `LapNumber` as a feature achieved 79% accuracy — but this was a **data leak**.
 The model learned "late-race laps = HARD compound" from race structure, not from tire physics.
-Removing `LapNumber` dropped accuracy to 76.8% but produced a model that genuinely understands tire behavior rather than race sequencing — far more useful for generalization to other races.
+Removing `LapNumber` dropped accuracy to 76.8% but produced a model that genuinely understands tire behavior rather than race sequencing, which is significantly more useful for generalization to other races.

 ### Why SOFT is Hardest to Classify

 A worn SOFT tire on lap 14 produces lap times and sector splits very similar to a fresh HARD tire on lap 1.
 Both show moderate lap times, low degradation delta, and similar sector splits.
-This ambiguity is not a model failure — it reflects a genuine physical overlap that even experienced F1 strategists navigate carefully.
+This ambiguity is not a model failure, but it reflects a genuine physical overlap.

 ### MEDIUM Compound — Synthetic Data Success